jdrichardsappacad/AppAcademy-Online-Onboarding-Instruction-Guide/ModuleInstructor/README.md

 ### Manual Grading

-In the event that the Autograder is not working, you may be required to help manually grade the assessment. (find out how to do this)
+In the event that the AutoGrader is not working, you may be required to help manually grade the assessment. (find out how to do this)

 ### If A Student Needs More Time